madduri/personalgenome/README.md

 # personalgenome

-Empowering individuals to analyze their personal genomics data using publicly available tools.
+Empowering individuals to analyze their personal genomics data using publicly available tools and participate in research of personalized medicine.

 # Who?